 '''

 This is the start of a comment.
 The next line

 is a new comment, even though it is logically

 part of the previous comment.

 '''

-You cannot use the semicolon (';') character to start a comment such as you would in a zone file.
+Warning: The semicolon (;) character cannot start a comment, unlike in a zone file.
 The semicolon indicates the end of a configuration statement.